 If we wanted to regain Trismegistus as a flesh and blood man (however deified he later became), we will have to do better and scour history for a candidate that could be our long-lost sage.
 Luckily, if one studies carefully, there is another option for our great mage, and this is the option the Order espouses in its class and instruction.
 That is the great Imhotep.

 At this stage, there will be no shortage of hermetists, Golden Dawn alumni, and arm-chair historians who raise their voice in objection.
-They will begin to quote passages from the Roman-era work, The Asclepius, claiming that Hermes was the teacher of the great god and therefore couldn’t possibly be Imhotep.
-But a careful study of the historical events that brought much of the Corpus Hermetica to the Roman world as well as a survey of Old-Kingdom pharaonic history could be informative on just how Imhotep, Thoth, and Hermes Trismegistus were, at least by the Hellenistic period, all referring to the same man.
+They will quote passages from the Roman-era work, The Asclepius, claiming that Hermes was the teacher of the great god and therefore couldn’t possibly be Imhotep.
+But a careful study of the historical events that brought much of the Corpus Hermetica to the Roman world and a survey of Old-Kingdom Pharaonic history could be informative on just how Imhotep, Thoth, and Hermes Trismegistus were, at least by the Hellenistic period, all referring to the same man.

 Imhotep was a priest, doctor, architect, and chancellor of Egypt.
 Living in the 27th century BCE, he served the Pharaoh Djoser and was the chief architect credited with the development of Egypt’s crowning achievement of forming the first pyramid, the stepped pyramid found in the Saqqara Necropolis.
 Thanks to this and other achievements, eventually Imhotep became deified and worshipped in and around Egypt.

-There are caves and catacombs near the stepped pyramids where for centuries, pilgrims came to pay homage to Imhotep for healing.
-Given his great achievements, it’s not surprising that people worshipped the architect but rather it’s what they offered him: mummified ibises.
+There are caves and catacombs near the stepped pyramids where, for centuries, pilgrims came to pay homage to Imhotep for healing.
+Given his great achievements, it’s not surprising that people worshipped the architect, but it’s what they offered him: mummified ibises.

 Remember that Thoth is the great ibis-headed god.
-Ibises themselves were considered to be holy birds, the children of Thoth.
-Later, after the conquest of Alexander the Great, the rise of the Ptolemies, and the fusion of Hellenistic and Egyptian culture, the Greeks who came in increasing numbers to colonize northern Egypt began to fuse the two religious systems.
+Ibises themselves were considered being holy birds, the children of Thoth.
+Later, after the conquest of Alexander the Great, the rise of the Ptolemies, and the fusion of Hellenistic and Egyptian culture, the Greeks who came in increasing numbers to colonize northern Egypt fused the two religious systems.

-One of the fusions of Greek and Egyptian mythology that came out of this time period was the combination of the gods Thoth with Hermes and Imhotep with Asclepius.
-What the somewhat arrogant Greeks failed to understand though was the Egyptian concept of ensoulment.
-There wasn’t an actual name for this practice in ancient Egypt but the practice was definitely enshrined for thousands of years in various religious texts such that the belief was a key tenant of Egyptian magical theory.
+One fusion of Greek and Egyptian mythology that came out of this time period was the combination of the gods Thoth with Hermes and Imhotep with Asclepius.
+What the somewhat arrogant Greeks failed to understand, though, was the Egyptian concept of ensoulment.
+There wasn’t an actual name for this practice in ancient Egypt, but the practice was definitely enshrined for thousands of years in various religious texts such that the belief was a key tenant of Egyptian magical theory.

 Essentially, this idea said that the ka or soul could be commanded by magic to inhabit inanimate objects or even other bodies.
 This idea worked for the gods as well and was the primary method by which temple priests animated the god statues inside of temples such that the statues were thereafter synonymous with the gods.

-The concept of ensoulment gives us a way to reconcile the seemingly self-contradictory concept that the Egyptians might have seen Imhotep as Thoth even though Thoth clearly predated Imhotep’s cult by thousands of years.
+The concept of ensoulment gives us a way to reconcile the self-contradictory concept that the Egyptians might have seen Imhotep as Thoth, even though Thoth clearly predated Imhotep’s cult by thousands of years.

-Owing to the many similarities between the aspects of Imhotep and Thoth, to say nothing of Imhotep himself being a priest and therefore privy to the sacred rituals of ensoulment themselves, it could’ve been easily seen that during his lifetime, Imhotep was ensouled by the great ibis.
+Owing to the many similarities between the aspects of Imhotep and Thoth, and Imhotep himself being a priest and therefore privy to the sacred rituals of ensoulment themselves, it could’ve been easily seen that during his lifetime, Imhotep was ensouled by the great ibis.